-The Marine Resources facility and the MRD staff enables MBL resident and visiting researchers to:
+The Marine Resources Center and its staff enable MBL Scientists to:

-- conduct research on aquatic organisms such as sensory and behavioral neurobiology, environmental toxicology, reproductive biology, and embryology;
+- conduct research on marine organisms, in projects that include sensory and behavioral neurobiology, environmental toxicology, reproductive biology, regenerative biology, and embryology;

 - conduct basic research into the causes, treatment, and prevention of diseases affecting marine animals, as models for human conditions; and

-- develop educational programs to expand the use of aquatic laboratory organisms within the scientific research, educational, and commercial aquaculture communities; and develop database reference and research resource materials for investigators and for the general public.
+- develop educational programs to expand the use of marine laboratory organisms within the scientific research and educational communities.